Hair & History: A short story on the evolution of hair in the African American community

 African women shaved their heads as they mourned the loss of a loved one.
 African kings had fancy hairstyles, and warriors often braided their hair as they went to war.
 Life was good and Africans were able to manage and maintain their hair using natural hair products made from herbs found in their environment.

 An example of a native hair care product is Chebe powder.
 This unique product boosts hair growth.
-Evidence is seen in the Basara women of Chad with their abnormally long hair.
+Evidence is seen in the Basara women of Chad with their beautiful long hair.
 Its ingredients include Lavender cotton, Cherry kernels, Mastic Gum, Clove, and perfumes.
 Africans even believed their hair helped them to communicate with their gods.
 Africans were proud of their natural hair until the Transatlantic slave trade hit hard between the 16th and 20th centuries.

 A Change Of Opinion